Institutional Grants and Scholarships

 Montgomery Scholars Scholarship - The Montgomery Scholars Program is a selective admission two-year interdisciplinary honors program designed for high school graduates as the first step in completing a four-year degree.

-Board of Trustees (BOT) Scholarship - The Board of Trustees Academic Specialty Scholarship is for talented Montgomery County high school graduates who plan to enroll at any Montgomery College campus.
+Board of Trustees (BOT) Scholarshipnew window – The Board of Trustees Academic Specialty Scholarship is for talented Montgomery County high school graduates who plan to enroll at any Montgomery College campus.
 This is a one-year scholarship that covers the full-time cost of tuition and fees at the county resident tuition rate, up to a maximum of 15 credits per semester.
+Requirements:

 The Macklin Business Institute (MBI) Scholarship Program – The Macklin Business Institute Scholarship Program is a competitive program for students with outstanding potential and interest in the field of business.
 The MBI is available for high school graduates interested in applying for the two-year program and current MC students interested in the one-year sophomore level program.

-The Hillman Entrepreneurs Scholarship Program – The Hillman Entrepreneurs Scholarship Program is a scholarship and educational program that supports, develops, and graduates ethical leaders who want to energize and give back to their local communities.
-If selected, the scholarship covers two-thirds of the tuition and fees and a book stipend.
+Southern Management Leadership Programnew window- is a 3-year scholarship and educational program that supports, develops, and graduates ethical leaders who want to energize and give back to their local communities.
+Students apply in the semester before their last year at Montgomery College.
+If selected, the scholarship covers 55% of tuition and fees and a book stipend at Montgomery College and up to 50% tuition at the University of Maryland College Park.

 Renaissance Scholar Honors Program – The Renaissance Scholars is a selective honors program offered in the evenings and on the weekends at the Germantown and Takoma Park/Silver Spring campuses.